solarwinds/apm-python/README.md

 # solarwinds_apm
-SolarWinds Observability application performance management library (SWO APM) for Python, providing OpenTelemetry compatibility with the SolarWinds platform.
+SolarWinds Observability distribution of OpenTelemetry Python, providing automatic instrumentation of Python applications for APM.

 ----
 ## Requirements
 All published artifacts support Python 3.6 or higher.
 See [CONTRIBUTING.md](https://github.com/appoptics/opentelemetry-python-instrumentation-custom-distro/blob/main/CONTRIBUTING.md) for how to build for development.

 ## Getting Started
-SWO APM captures distributed traces and metrics from your application and sends them to the SolarWinds platform for analysis and visualization.
+SolarWinds APM captures distributed traces and metrics from your application and sends them to SolarWinds Observability for analysis and visualization.

 To install `solarwinds_apm` in your Python service (already includes OpenTelemetry API and SDK):
 ```